mitriygor/serverless-rtp-stream-and-sorted-map/README.md

     }
 ```

-Data in the RTPList is preserved as a map where the `sequenceNumber` is used as a key.
+Data in the RtpMapModel is preserved as a map where the `sequenceNumber` is used as a key.
 Map provides random access 1.
 At
 the same time, for preserving proper order, the `sequenceNUmber` is added to array which is sorted in ascending order on
 each addition.

 ```
-    public addPacket(packet: RTPPacket): void {
+    public pushItem(packet: RTPPacket): void {
             ...
             this.sequenceNumbers.sort((a, b) => a - b);
             ...